Illustration of women using either a barbell or dumbbell home gym to build muscle.

-One of the most common questions we get is, “What equipment do I need to build muscle?”
+One of the most common questions we get from our female members is, “What equipment do I need to build muscle?”
 You can use a few different setups, but some setups are particularly good for gaining muscle size and strength.
+Let’s take a look.

 All of these options are viable.
 You can build muscle with anything.
-Even your own bodyweight.
-But some of these setups make it easier than others, and they each have their pros and cons.
+Even your own body weight.
+But some of these setups make it easier to build muscle than others, and each has pros and cons.

 Illustration of fixed-weight and adjustable dumbbells for a women's home gym.